capstone-cy-team-1/capstone-cy-team-1.github.io/README.md

 ## Project

-This project is intended to apply the MITRE ATT&CK framework and tools to map a cyber incident and then use the Caldera tool to complete an emulation plan.
+This project is intended to develop an application and apply tools to map a cyber incident and then use the Caldera tool to complete an emulation plan.
 Included into team's tasks is the deployment in the Cloud of a mock-up scenario that represents the system compromised in the cyberincident studied.

 As a result of the project, with the Adversary Emulation Plan is needed to elaborate Threat Report of the incident analized (including a STIX2.1 JSON representation).